GMHS - Grow More Hitech SolutionsSINCE 2009

 5. Not Planning for Expansion

 Choose a platform that scales.
 If you start with smart lighting and later want motorized curtains, home theater, or HVAC automation, your lighting system should integrate seamlessly.
 This is why we recommend established platforms like KNX, Lutron, or Control4 over DIY Wi-Fi solutions.
+See our whole-home automation service for integrated multi-system builds.

 Smart Lighting Installation Process